Zubenna/my_telegram_bot/README.md

 - Type '/list_city' in telegram and press enter, to display a sample list of cities. ![Sample Cities](image/bot_pic_five.png).
 Follow the guide to identify your country code if you do not know it.
 - Type '/current' in telegram and press enter, enter the city to display current weather information for the specified city. ![Get Current weather data](image/bot_pic_six.png)
 - Type cntrl and C in your terminal to end the bot first.
 Then type '/stop' in your telegram app and press enter to end the operation. ![Stop Bot](image/bot_pic_seven.png)

+## User Verification
+Telegram App may display a prompt to verify if you are an actual user(human) or bot.
+Carefully follow the instruction on your device to verify yourself.

 ## Live Version
 This bot has been deployed to Heroku.
 It is expected to be running without the local setup unless there is a need to log into the app for maintenance by me.